pmontgo33/homelab-ansible/README.md

 ## Acknowledgments

 This repository is a work in progress, current state of my personal homelab configuration.
-A big thank you to the open-source community for providing the tools and inspiration to build and maintain homelabs. 🙌
+A big thank you to the open-source community for providing the tools and inspiration to build and maintain homelabs.
+Also, [Ansible](https://docs.ansible.com) has excellent documentation! 🙌